 Building the Infrastructure and Curriculum Inventory

 Appointed a thread director.
 Created a faculty advisory committee.
-Created a student representative committee.
-Developed thread syllabus and learning objectives.
-Created a new Student Physicians Activity (SPA) or learning outcome that learners are required to demonstrate prior to graduation related to DEI and anti-racism along with updating the other SPAs with an equity lens.
+Created a new Student Physicians Activity (SPA) or learning outcome that learners must demonstrate prior to graduation, focusing on DEI and equity, while also updating the other SPAs to incorporate an equity lens.
 Conducted curriculum review for bias.
 Provided feedback to course/clerkship directors with the results of curriculum review for bias and recommendations to address the bias.
 Developed and implemented Patient Interview Recommendations.
 Decided metrics for evaluation of thread.
 Developed and implemented framework for mitigating bias in medical education.
 Developed framework for mitigating bias in clinical evaluations.

 Phase 2